Ceramic dental implants

 - In most cases, immediate placement of the implant after tooth extraction is achievable.
 This allows you to enjoy a shorter implant process.

-Karim is one of the very first (and few) dentists in the state of Western Australia to place zirconia implants
+Karim is one of the very first dentists in the state of Western Australia to place zirconia implants.

-He was taught and mentored by dentists from Europe and the United States.
-Having more than 95% success so far, he treated patients from as young as 26 years old and as old as 77 years old.
-He treated patients who flew over from the east coast just to have the treatment done, to those patients he is very thankful for their trust.
+Karim was taught and mentored by dentists from Europe and the United States.
+Having more than 95% success so far, he has treated patients from as young as 26 years old and as old as 77 years old.
+Karim has treated many local patients as well as others who fly over from elsewhere in Australia and some who even come from outside of Australia, just to have the ceramic implants placed.
+To these patients, Karim is very thankful for their trust.

 CeraRoot Ceramic Implants